Using Content Security Policy (CSP) to secure web applications

 This header would allow sources from any subdomain of example.com (but not example.com itself) using any scheme (http, https, etc.)

-The official W3C recommendation contains a complete list of directives with more formal definitions, but the following overview should give you a good idea of the most commonly used ones.
+The official W3C recommendation contains a complete list of directives, but the following overview should give you a good idea of the most commonly used ones.

-The main purpose of CSP is to restrict web content sources, so there are many directives for specifying permitted sources for various types of assets.
-Once a Content-Security-Policy header is specified, the browser will reject any content from sources that are not explicitly whitelisted using any of the directives below.
-Source values are separated by spaces and can include both URLs and the special keywords 'none', 'self', 'unsafe-inline', and 'unsafe-eval' (discussed in detail below).
-Note that each directive can be specified only once in the same header, and keywords must be entered in single quotes.
+The main purpose of CSP is to filter out web content sources, so there are many directives for specifying valid sources for various types of assets.
+Once a Content-Security-Policy header is specified, the browser will reject content from sources that are not explicitly allowed using any of the directives below.
+Source values are separated by spaces and can include both URLs and the special keywords 'none', 'self', 'unsafe-inline', and 'unsafe-eval'.
+Importantly, each directive can be specified only once in the same header, and keywords must be entered in single quotes:

-• default-src is a fallback directive used to specify the default content policy for most of the source directives.
-Common uses include default-src 'self' to allow content from the current origin (but not its subdomains) and default-src 'none' to block everything that’s not explicitly whitelisted.
+• default-src is a fallback directive used to specify the default content policy for sources not covered by other directives.
+Common values include default-src 'self' to allow content from the current origin (but not its subdomains) and default-src 'none' to block everything that’s not explicitly whitelisted elsewhere.

 • script-src is used to whitelist script sources.
-To allow scripts from the current origin only, use script-src 'self'.
+To only allow scripts from the current origin, use script-src 'self'.

 • style-src is used to whitelist CSS stylesheet sources.
-To allow stylesheets from the current origin only, use style-src 'self'.
+To only allow stylesheets from the current origin, use style-src 'self'.

 • connect-src specifies permitted origins for direct JavaScript connections that use EventSource, WebSocket, or XMLHttpRequest objects.

 • object-src allows control over the sources of plugins such as Flash.
-Note that you can also specify permitted plugin types using the plugin-types directive (unsupported in Firefox as of v76).
+(Note that the related plugin-types directive is now deprecated.)

 • img-src lets you restrict image sources.